alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

         - For Turing production SHMs this should be: `Safe Haven Production Admins`
         - For non-turing Safe Haven instances, this should be the security group that will administer that instance.
     - Click the "Add" button.
+    - If there was already an existing access policy for your user, delete it.
+You should be part of the administrator security group and access to all resources should be managed by secirity group rather than individual users.
     - Click the "Save" icon on the next screen

 ### Deploy the Virtual Network and Active Directory Domain Controller